 We can also install for rpm-based distributions like below.

 We generally use

-minicom with a physical port where it connects to a serial device like switch, router, pbx etc. Current PC configuration generally do not provides serial ports and prefer use USB devices.
+minicom with a physical port where it connects to a serial device like a switch, router, PBX, etc. Current PC configuration generally does not provides serial ports and prefer to use USB devices.
 We can use USB to serial converter.
 We can list existing serial lines or USB converted serial lines simply named

 tty with the following command.